 Festivals & Events

-The Kurama Fire Festival in the mountainous village of Kurama honors Yuki Shrine and its spriits, and lights up the night from mid- to late October.
-Considered one of Kyoto’s three greatest festivals, it features a parade with hundreds of people bearing flaming torches, creating a truly majestic sight.
+The Kurama Fire Festival in the mountainous village of Kurama honors Yuki Shrine and its spirits, and lights up the night on October 22 each year.
+Now one of Kyoto's most popular fire festivals, it features a parade with hundreds of people bearing flaming torches, creating a truly majestic sight.

-The event venue can be easily accessed by train from Kyoto Station in around an hour.
+The event venue is easily accessed by train from Kyoto Station .

-Take the Keihan Line from Kyoto Station to Demachiyanagi Station.
-Transfer to the Eizan Dentetsu Line and get off at Kurama Station.
+From Kyoto Station , take the JR Nara Line to Tofukuji Station and change to the Keihan Line bound for Demachiyanagi Station.
+Transfer to the Eizan Kurama Line and get off at Kurama Station.
 The festival is held on the streets of the village just outside the station.